 An LVDT is a differential transformer that is supplied with an alternating voltage (AC) and also generates an alternating voltage (AC) as an output signal.

-In order to obtain a versatile output signal, inductive displacement transducers are offered with suitable further processing electronics such as IMA2LVDT or with integrated measuring amplifier electronics.
-The latter consists of an oscillator for generating the excitation voltage, a demodulator and a differential builder, as well as an output amplifier with filter.
-Due to different realizable output voltage ranges, the displacement transducers can be easily adapted to the most different measuring and control devices.
+To provide a versatile output signal, inductive displacement transducers are available with suitable processing electronics such as the IMA2LVDT or with integrated amplifier electronics.
+The latter consists of an oscillator to generate the excitation voltage, a demodulator and differential builder, and an output amplifier with filter.
+Different output voltage ranges are available, allowing the transducers to be easily adapted to a wide range of measurement and control equipment.

 The ratio of the voltages is differentially evaluated by the electronics and usually converted into a standardized output signal (0...10 V, 4...20 mA, etc.).
 Within the specified measuring range, LVDT sensors have a very good linearity.

-Supply voltage - output voltage: For inductive systems with external amplifier module an input voltage of 10 VRMS between 500 Hz - 5 kHz is required.
-The DC-DC types are usually specified to ±15 Volt or 24 VDC.
+Supply voltage - Output voltage: For inductive systems with an external amplifier module, an input voltage of 10 VRMS between 500 Hz - 5 kHz is required.
+DC-DC types are usually specified at ±15 Volt or 24 VDC.

-However, if, as in the case of a potentiometric displacement transducer, a DC voltage supply and further processing electronics for DC voltage measurement signals are available, an inductive displacement transducer can be equipped with DC electronics which generate the AC voltage internally in the transducer (oscillator) and convert the measurement signal back into a DC voltage (demodulator), as shown schematically in sketch 2.
-Thus the DG-displacement transducer is simply supplied with ±15V or 24V DC voltage and delivers 0..5 V / ±5 V / 0..10 V / ±10 V / 0..20 mA / 4..20 mA as measured output value.
+However, if, as in the case of a potentiometric transducer, a DC voltage supply and processing electronics for DC voltage measurement signals are available, an inductive transducer can be equipped with DC electronics which generate the AC voltage internally in the transducer (oscillator) and convert the measurement signal back to a DC voltage (demodulator), as shown schematically in Diagram 2.
+In this way, the DG transducer is simply supplied with ±15V or 24V DC and provides 0…5 V / ±5 V / 0…10 V / ±10 V / 0…20 mA / 4…20 mA as a measured output value.

-The measurement certificate with all the necessary data about linearity tolerance, sensitivity etc. is included.
+The measurement certificate with all the necessary data on linearity, tolerance, sensitivity, etc. is included.